wp-plugins/gravity-forms-paystation-3-party-hosted/readme.txt

 = Can I use this plugin on any shared-hosting environment? =

-The plugin will run in shared hosting environments, but requires PHP 5 with the following modules enabled (talk to your host).
+The plugin will run in shared hosting environments, but requires PHP 5 with the following module enabled (talk to your host).
-Both are typically available because they are enabled by default in PHP 5, but may be disabled on some shared hosts.
+This is typically available because is is enabled by default in PHP 5, but may be disabled on some shared hosts.

 * SimpleXML